emmalzhang/smart_dummy/README.md

 clustering to group categorical variables into logical groups.
 The user can specify how many groups they would like to output, which results in fewer columns compared to pandas.get_dummies().
-For example, you might have a dataset with 900 unique industries, but smart_dummy allows you to cluster those industries together and get (for example) only 5 columns back instead of the 900 that you would have gotten using pandas.get_dummies().
+For example, you might have a dataset with 900 unique categories, but smart_dummy allows you to cluster those industries together and get (for example) only 5 columns back instead of the 900 that you would have gotten using pandas.get_dummies().